Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

-for sufficiently large $k$, $\bE_k$ is obstructive at $p_k/q_k$ for the limiting domain $X_{\Om} = X_{\lim_k\Om_k}$, it follows from Proposition~\ref{prop:accum1} that $p_k/q_k$ converges to the accumulation point of $\Om$.
-Moreover, the accumulation point cannot be obstructed, for if it were, by continuity $\bE_k$ could not be live in $X_{\Om_k}$ at its break point $p_k/q_k$ for all large $k$.
-If the classes $\bE_k$ are live in $X_{\Om_n}$ for large $k$, then they form the desired staircase.
-If this is not the case, either there is a single obstruction that goes through the accumulation point and is larger than the obstructions from the $\bE_k, k\ge k_0,$, or there is a sequence of classes $\bE'_k, k\ge k_1,$ that are live for $\Om_n$ and with obstructions $\mu_{\Om_n,\bE'_k}$ that are maximal at $p_k/q_k$ and such that $\mu_{\Om_n,\bE'_k}(p_k/q_k) > \mu_{\Om_n, \bE_k}(p_k/q_k)$ for all large $k$.
-But in the first case there is an overshadowing class, while in the second, the classes $\bE_k'$ themselves form a staircase. \end{proof}
+If we also know that for sufficiently large $k$ (and fixed $n$), $\bE_k$ is obstructive at $p_k/q_k$ for the limiting domain $X_{\Om_n}$ where the weight sequence of $\Om_n$ is $\lim_{k \to \infty} (1;\bm{b}_k)$, it follows from Proposition~\ref{prop:accum1} that $p_k/q_k$ converges to the accumulation point of $\Om_n$.
+(Note that as $\btm_k,d_k$ satisfy the same recursion, the sequence $\bm{b}_k$ converges, see Corollary~\ref{cor:dom0}.)
+Moreover, the accumulation point cannot be obstructed, for if it were, by continuity $\bE_k$ could not be live in $X_{\Om_{n,k}}$ at its break point $p_k/q_k$ for all large $k$.
+If, for fixed n and for large $k$, the classes $\bE_k$ continue to be live in the limiting $X_{\Om_n}$, then they form the desired staircase.
+If this is not the case, either there is a single obstruction in $X_{\Om_n}$ that goes through the accumulation point and is larger than the obstructions from the $\bE_k = \bE_k(n), k\ge k_0$, or there is a sequence of classes $\bE'_k, k\ge k_1,$ that are live for $\Om_n$ and with obstructions $\mu_{\bE'_k,\Om_n}$ that are maximal at $p_k/q_k$ and such that $\mu_{\bE'_k,\Om_n}(p_k/q_k) > \mu_{\bE_k,\Om_n}(p_k/q_k)$ for all large $k$.
+But in the first case this single class is by definition an overshadowing class, while in the second, the classes $\bE_k'$ themselves form a staircase. \end{proof}